DabbingEevee/TSMP_Modded_Season_II/README.md

 # Brief List of the Ages:
 Basic Survival: Punch the tree or die.
 Stone Age: Welcome to the stone age!
 You are officially a caveman.
 Copper Age: What can we do with just copper?
+Wait, we have also have tin?
 Bronze Age: Woah, an alloy.
 Now we are going somewhere.
+Iron Age: Iron tools and armor.
+This is good progression.
 Magic Age: Magical flowers and weird crystals?
 Sounds quite epic.
-Iron Age: What's that?
-Three guns?
-Now that's pog.
-What do you mean I missed iron tool- oh wait.
 Aetheric Age: Are we in the sky?
 What is this witchcraft?!
 Wavic Age: ????????????????????????
 Metallic Age: Metals.
 Alloys.
 Tools.
 All part of a healthy miner's diet!
-...
-Electric Age: The lightbulb is on!
-Hooray!
-Industrial Age: Factories, machines, and climate change.
+Automation Age: Factories, machines, climate change.
 What more could you want?
 Modern Age: Technology and guns are great!
 Space Age: To the mooooon (and beyond)!
 ...